"Ubi sunt qui ante nos fuerunt?"

 - medieval lament

-Ruby Wolfe is a self-taught fine artist and tattooist based in West Sussex.
+Ruby Wolfe is a self-taught fine artist and tattooist based in London.
 Primarily concerned with transformation in biological, psychological and spiritual realms, Ruby explores themes of death and decay, identity and the dark feminine to create figures in symbiosis with plant life and powerful, chimeric women.
 She uses folklore, mythology, plant symbolism and anthropomorphism as both an analogy for spiritual initiation as well as a visual representation of earth’s ecosystems to engage the viewer in visual fables about women’s return to self, ancestral rites, and the inseparable thread between us and nature.

 Her reverence for nature is further expressed within her detailed watercolour paintings of flora and fungi.